oliexdev/openScale/README.md

 - Yunmai Mini and SE
 - iHealth HS3
 - Easy Home 64050
-- and many more
+- + many more

-Please see [openScale wikipage](https://github.com/oliexdev/openScale/wiki/Supported-scales-in-openScale) for the full list and the level of support for each scale.
+Please consult the [openScale wikipage](https://github.com/oliexdev/openScale/wiki/Supported-scales-in-openScale) for the full list and supported features of each scale.

 For scales without Bluetooth, or Bluetooth scales not (yet) supported by openScale, measurements can be manually entered in a quick and easy way.

 # Supported metrics :chart_with_upwards_trend:
-Weight, BMI (body mass index), body water, muscle, LBM (lean body mass), body fat, bone mass, waist circumference, waist-to-height ratio, hip circumference, waist-hip ratio, visceral fat, chest circumference, thigh circumference, biceps circumference, neck circumference, body fat caliper, BMR (basal metabolic rate), TDEE (Total Daily Energy Expenditure) and Calories.
+Weight, BMI (body mass index), body water, muscle, LBM (lean body mass), body fat, bone mass, waist circumference, waist-to-height ratio, hip circumference, waist-hip ratio, visceral fat, chest circumference, thigh circumference, biceps circumference, neck circumference, body fat caliper, BMR (basal metabolic rate), TDEE (Total Daily Energy Expenditure) and calories.
 Each entry can also have an optional comment.

-<b>Note:</b> don't worry if you think the list is too long: metrics you don't use can be disabled and hidden.
+<b>Note:</b> Metrics you don't use can be turned off and hidden.

 # Other features :zap:
-- Resizable widget to show the latest measurement on the home screen
+- Resizable widget to show the latest measurement on the home screen.
-- Configure your weight unit: kg, lb or st
+- Configure your weight unit: kg, lb or st.
-- Set a goal to help keep your diet
+- Set a goal to help keep your diet.
-- Displays all your data on a chart and in a table to track your progress
+- Displays all your data on a chart and in a table to track your progress.
 - Evaluates measurements and gives a quick visual feedback to show you if you're within or outside the recommended range given your age, sex, height etc.
-- Import or export your data from/into a CSV (comma separated value) file
+- Import or export your data from/into a CSV (comma separated value) file.
 - Supports body fat, body water and lean body mass estimations based on scientific publications.
 Useful if your scale doesn't support those measurements.
-- Support for multiple users
+- Support for multiple users.
-- Partially or fully translated into more than 27 languages, see [weblate project site](https://hosted.weblate.org/projects/openscale/#languages) for the full list
+- Partially or fully translated into more than 27 languages, see [weblate project site](https://hosted.weblate.org/projects/openscale/#languages) for the full list.
-- Optional dark theme selectable
+- Optional dark theme.

 # Privacy :lock:
-This app has no ads and requests no unnecessary permissions.
-The location permission is only needed to find a Bluetooth scale.
+No ads and no unnecessary permissions.
+Location permission is only needed to find a Bluetooth scale.
 Once found the permission can be revoked (or never granted if Bluetooth isn't used).

-openScale doesn't send any data to a cloud and not having permission to access the internet is a strong guarantee of that.
+openScale doesn't send any data to a cloud.
+It doesn't even have Internet access.

 If you want to synchronise your weight to GoogleFit and/or MQTT 3.1, you can install [openScale sync](https://github.com/oliexdev/openScale/wiki/openScale-sync) from [GooglePlay](https://play.google.com/store/apps/details?id=com.health.openscale.sync).